Court rejects appeals by 47 Russians against Olympic bans

 The IOC’s vetting process was designed to exclude Russian athletes from the games if IOC officials weren’t sure they were clean, even if they hadn’t been banned for doping.

-The IOC subsequently invited 168 Russians to participate as ”Olympic Athletes from Russia,” competing in neutral uniforms under the Olympic flag in a decision designed to balance the rights of individual athletes with the need for a strong deterrent to doping.
+The ”Olympic Athletes from Russia” will compete in neutral uniforms under the Olympic flag in a decision designed to balance the rights of individual athletes with the need for a strong deterrent to doping.

-The Russian delegation in Pyeongchang declined requests for comment, with spokesman Konstantin Vybornov saying ”that’s it – the story is over.”

 As well as the 45 athletes, the ruling covers a luge coach and a skeleton coach.